 Jason Mittell is Professor of American Studies and Film & Media Culture at Middlebury College.
 I am the author of Genre and Television: From Cop Shows to Cartoons in American Culture (Routledge, 2004), and Television and American Culture (Oxford University Press, 2009).
 In the 2011-12 academic year, I was a Fellow at the Lichtenberg-Kolleg at the University of Göttingen, collaborating with the Research Unit on Popular Seriality, where I was writing my newest book project: Complex Television: The Poetics of Contemporary Television Storytelling, to be published by New York University Press and available in-process for open peer review via MediaCommons Press.
-I am also co-editor with Ethan Thompson of How to Watch Television (forthcoming from NYU Press).
+I am also co-editor with Ethan Thompson of How to Watch Television (NYU Press, 2013).

-My research interests include television history and criticism, media and cultural history, genre theory, narratology, animation and children’s media, cultural historiography, and new media studies & technological convergence.
+My research interests include television history and criticism, media and cultural history, genre theory, narratology, animation and children’s media, videogames, digital media literacy & technological convergence.
 See my CV for more details, or my scholarly writings for downloadable content.